 *Total gross income received by the small business during a calendar year exceeds 500,000 GEL for 2 consecutive years.

-*If a Small Business was fined 3 times in a calendar year due to not using a cash register.
+*If a Small Business was fined 3 times in a calendar year due to not using a cash register – as receipt of cash must be done with a cash register.

 Which Status Do You Qualify For?
 How much tax will you pay?